macloo/python-adv-web-apps/python_code_examples/learn_python/README.md

 This script demonstrates four different for-loops that all use `range()`.
 This is not the only pattern for using a for-loop in Python, but it's the only pattern that's covered in chapter 2.

 It would be good for you to practice some of these for-loops in the interactive Python shell.
 Experiment with using one, two, or three **arguments** inside the parentheses.

+**Notice** how starting with 0 or starting with 1 affects the final number shown in the first and fourth for-loops here.

 *f_random.py*